 1. Check that they are FCA-approved

 Before downloading a money-saving app on your phone, you should always check that they are FCA-approved first through the Financial Services Register.
-The FCA regulates companies that provide financial services to consumers, so the go-ahead from them means that they should be safe to use.
+The FCA regulates companies that provide financial services to consumers, such as loans, so the go-ahead from them means that they should be safe to use.

 2. Avoid using your bank details

 Money saving apps sometimes require that you link your app account to your current bank account.
 However, banks warn their customers that this can be dangerous.
 By giving the app access to your sensitive information, you are, in effect, consenting outsiders full access.